aqeelhassan786/E-Commerce-Website/README.md

   - About Us, and How to Download Our App
 - Contact Page
   - Head Office, Location Map, and send Message Form
+- Responsive Design
+  - Optimized for Desktop, iPad, and Mobile

 ### Steps